julian-y/balabox/docs/metadata_api.md

 * description: Compares a user's block hashes with the server's block hashes
 * method: POST
 * request body: JSON document with the block hashes of the file
-  * block_list: list of SHA-256 hash values
-* parameters:
   * file_name: file to compare
   * user_id: id of user
+  * block_list: list of SHA-256 hash values
 * returns: JSON document
   * nb: true or false depending on if the server requires the client to upload blocks
   * needed_blocks: a list of SHA-256 block hashes that need to be uploaded to block server